 The “idea” doesn’t have to be something that nobody has ever seen before.
 Your article must answer your readers’ needs.
 You have to deliver exactly what you’re saying you will.

-No, travel blogging is also about images.
+No, blogging is also about images.
 Video content.
 Experiences.
 Soul.
+Usefulness.

-This doesn’t mean that you don’t have to improve.
 My rule is that I always have to strive to get better.
 To improve my style, to write better content.
-To learn new things.
+To learn new things and especially new words.

 In my case, one of the mistakes I made most often was using “it’s” instead of “its”.
 I am no longer doing that, and I stopped after learning what each of those words actually mean.
 Sometimes, fixing your spelling or grammar is extremely easy!

-But do you know what makes a non-native English travel blogger really suck in English?
+Do you know what makes a non-native English blogger a guaranteed failure?

 You didn’t pay too much attention to your English classes in high school?
 You learned it all by yourself and you’re still not able to produce high quality content?

 That’s not a problem: you can get better and you don’t have to be perfect!
 Trust me – I am not and I am making a living producing content in the English language.

 So don’t be afraid – just do it.
 Read a lot of content in English.
 Try to learn from that content.
 Get better.
 Practice.
 Write a lot.
 Then re-write.

 But, most important: don’t worry!
 Your readers – the true readers, the ones that are genuinely interested in the content you’re producing, the ones who really want to find out the answer/guide/tips or whatever you are writing about will be very forgiving and will be able to get past minor (or even major) errors as long as you deliver high quality content!